evolvingweb/puppet-apt/README.md

   }
   ```

-* `apt::unattended_updates`: This class manages the unattended-upgrades package and related configuration files for Ubuntu and Debian systems.
+* `apt::unattended_upgrades`: This class manages the unattended-upgrades package and related configuration files for Ubuntu and Debian systems.
 You can configure the class to automatically upgrade all new package releases or just security releases.

   ```
-  apt::unattended_upgrades {
+  class { 'apt::unattended_upgrades':
-    origins             = $::apt::params::origins,
+    origins     => $::apt::params::origins,
-    blacklist           = [],
+    blacklist   => [],
-    update              = '1',
+    update      => '1',
-    download            = '1',
+    download    => '1',
-    upgrade             = '1',
+    upgrade     => '1',
-    autoclean           = '7',
+    autoclean   => '7',
   }
   ```